MzeroMiko/VMamba/README.md

-# VMamba: Visual State Space Models
+# VMamba: Visual State Space Models (work in progress)

 This repo is the official implementation of ["VMamba: Visual State Space Models"](https://arxiv.org/abs/2401.10166) as well as the follow-ups.
 It currently includes code and models for the following tasks: